Certified Family Law specialist

-We encourage you to seek counsel from the child support lawyers of Joel S. Seidel & Associates if you have concerns about any of these matters.
+We encourage you to seek counsel from the San Fernando Valley modification lawyers of Joel S. Seidel & Associates if you have concerns about any of these matters.

 A California spousal support order is considered final at the time of the dissolution of the marriage.
 However, California law allows for adjustments in spousal support when, over time, there are substantial changes with regard to the factors used to determine the support payments.
 Most of the time, these modifications are based on changes in income, either for the paying party or the receiving party.